Black-veined white butterfly photographed in Turkey – credit, Zeynel Cebeci, CC 3.0.

 The mosaic of newly-naturalized wooded grasslands teems with animals, including large concentrations of endangered birds like nightingales, and insect species like the purple emperor butterfly.

-The black-veined white butterfly is still widespread across continental Europe, and for the reintroduction program larvae were flown to Knepp in special containers that would allow them to overwinter on the estate and acclimatize to conditions in Britain.
+The black-veined white butterfly is still widespread across continental Europe, and for the reintroduction program larvae were flown from France in special containers.
+They overwintered in flight cages in Devon where they’ve been monitored by Knepp’s partner Ambios Ltd.

-The work was supported by Ambios Ltd, Butterfly Conservation, The Zoological Society of London, and Natural England.
+The work is an ongoing collaboration between Ambios, Butterfly Conservation, The Zoological Society of London, and Natural England.

 INSECT INTRIGUE:

-Prior to the importation, Knepp Wildland Trust carried out extensive climate and environment studies to ascertain whether conditions at the estate and across Britain more broadly would be appropriate for these Lepidopterans after such a long absence.
+Prior to the importation, Knepp Wildland Foundation carried out extensive climate and environment studies to ascertain whether conditions across Southern England, and Britain more broadly, would be appropriate for these Lepidopterans after such a long absence.

-If all goes the plan, future operations will try to connect the population to ancestral hotspots like Devon and the south coast.
+If all goes the plan, future operations will try to connect the population to ancestral hotspots like Devon and the south coast, where Knepp is already hard at work restoring the butterfly’s homeland.

 SHARE This Great Work To Recover Britain’s Butterfly Species…